 - 6.24 These existing installations are expected to be sufficient to supply the Fermanagh and Omagh District throughout the Plan period.
-The lack of water supply is not considered to be a likely constraint upon development. - 6.25 The incoming Reservoirs Bill (Northern Ireland) will attempt to ensure that the existing 130-150 reservoirs in Northern Ireland are managed in a more efficient and safety conscious manner.
+The lack of water supply is not considered to be a likely constraint upon development. - 6.25 The Reservoirs Bill (Northern Ireland) 2015 will attempt to ensure that the existing 130-150 reservoirs in Northern Ireland are managed in a more efficient and safety conscious manner.
 It will impose management and maintenance requirements on owners and managers of reservoirs with a volume in excess of 10,000 cubic metres.
-To facilitate the management of such reservoirs, Rivers Agency is preparing reservoir inundation maps.
+To facilitate the management of such reservoirs, NI Water has prepared reservoir inundation maps.
 Where development is proposed in close proximity to a reservoir, the developer will be required to submit a detailed flood risk assessment to show how the development will not be at risk of flooding from the nearby reservoir.
-Consequently, when preparing an LDP, the council should not allocate land for development close to existing reservoirs.
-To do so would be to require the developer to carry out a flood risk assessment, thus complicating the planning application process.
+Consequently, the council should not allocate land for development close to existing reservoirs.
+To do so would be to require the development proposals within any inundation areas.